davidr-io/davidr-io.github.io/_drafts/cmu-bb-ph5.md

 It seems like we have some control flow based on the move from memory into ```eax```, followed by increment and a move back into memory.
 It's probably halfway safe to assume this is a counter of some sort.

-WE then see what looks like an array indexing going on and moved into ```eax```, and then moved into the memory of our initial input1.
+Based on the pointer notation, it seems we are indexing a value from an array and moving it into ```eax```, and then moving it into the memory of our initial input1.

-We then add this with the value stored in [rbp+24h], and move it back into [rbp+24h].
-This looks like a x = x+y for each time we loop.
+This is added with the value stored in [rbp+24h], and moved back into [rbp+24h].
+This looks like a x = x+y for each iteration of the loop.
 Let's put this into Ghidra and take a closer look, as we need to find out what is being indexed in memory

-*Note:* I've changed some variable names and added comments for readbility
+*Note: I've changed some variable names and added comments for readbility*

 ![func_5_Ghidra](/assets/CTF/CMU_BB/phase_5/func5_ghidra.png)

-We have a decompiled view of what is going on now, let's dissect it
+Here I have a decompiled view of what is going on, now let's dissect it

-I will skip over the obvious, like checking if we have passed two integers in.

-At the top we have
+At the top of the function we have
 ```c
 uint buff_1[8];
 uint buff_2[8];
 ```
 which are the buffers ```sscanf()``` reads our input into

-After the boilerplate code we have our while loop
+Next we have a while loop

 ```c
 while (buff_1[0] != 0xf) {